One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 You can reduce air leakage through electrical switches and receptacles by installing a gasket under the cover plate.

-You can also replace receptacles with child-safe ones that cover the holes for the plug; you have to rotate the cover to allow holes to align holes for the plug.
+You can also replace receptacles with child-safe ones that cover the holes for the plug; you have to rotate the cover to allow the holes to align with holes for the plug.

-Don’t forget about the boxes with cable and telephone connections; these can be gasketed too.
+Don’t forget the boxes with cable and telephone connections; these can also be gasketed.

 Recessed Light Fixtures

 Older recessed lights are a problem to air seal because the light cans have openings to ventilate the heat from their incandescent bulbs.
 The ventilation prevents fires; please do not block these holes.

 You can eliminate the leakage by replacing the light fixtures with ICAT-rated fixtures (insulation contact, air-tight).
 But this is expensive.

 Alternatively, you can get thin LED lights with a bulb base that screws into your old can light.
 Push the can light up out of the way and install the LED fixture below it, caulked to the ceiling.

 If you have access to the attic, you can put a hood over the recessed light and caulk it to the attic floor.
 It’s best to switch to LED or CFL bulbs so you aren’t generating as much heat.